Take on the odds—these steps may lower your cancer risk

 Eat well and exercise

-According to John Haluschak, MD, a cancer specialist with Kettering Health Network, the most important prevention strategies relate to diet.
+According to Daniel Pucheril, MD, a cancer specialist with Kettering Health, the most important prevention strategies are related to diet.
 “My advice to men is that they maintain a healthy weight and follow a diet that has an emphasis on vegetables, whole grains, and lean proteins.
 I encourage patients to avoid foods that contain a lot of carbohydrates.
 Exercise is very important as well—research shows it can reduce your risk for 13 different types of cancer.”

-Dr. Haluschak adds that men who smoke should quit as soon as possible—for their own health and the health of those around them.
+Dr. Pucheril adds that men who smoke should quit as soon as possible—for their own health and the health of those around them.

 Know your risk and get tested